keijiro/KlakNDI/Packages/jp.keijiro.klak.ndi/README.md

 options.

   - Game View - The sender captures frames from the Game View.
   - Camera - The sender captures frames from a given camera.
 Note: This option only supports URP and HDRP.
   - Texture - The sender captures frames from a texture asset.
 You can also use a render texture with this option.

+You can attach metadata using `.metadata` property.

 NDI Receiver Component
 ----------------------